ricardoquesada/unijoysticle2/docs/user_guide.md

 ![supported computers](https://lh3.googleusercontent.com/j9KjfEW5KXse1Caf0xV8WfD8c7HRFO1UCHx5WOnPMAneoKOPsDs8UNXAFS84D9pXzcu5ZdHoPxJDdqNvzUB_0q7hk7tQcqxYXQIa7NsLZ3j-KLlG-qyFI6TknNgiYNpwcIdXxEROOhI=-no)

-The Unijoysticle 2 was designed to fit in the Commodore 64 / 128 ports.
+The Unijoysticle 2 was designed to fit in the Commodore 64, and Amiga 500 computers.
 No additional cables are needed for these computers.

 However, the Unijoysticle 2 can be used in any computer that is compatible with the Atari DB9 joystick ports.